platformsh/platformsh-docs/overview/platform-actions.rst

 Synchronizing means updating the child :term:`environment` with the code and/or data of its parent and redeploying the child environment.

 Note that ``sync`` is only available if your branch has no unmerged commits, and can be fast-forwarded.
 On ``sync``, your code branch will be fast-forwarded to its parent's tip, and the data (e.g. databases) of the services on the branch will be overwritten with an exact copy of the parent's.
-Syncing of data and code can be done individually, so if desired, you can benefit from having only code changes applied for instance.
+Syncing of data and code can be done individually, so if desired, you can benefit from having only code changes applied.

 .. image:: /overview/images/icon-backup.png
   :alt: Backup